strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 #### 🔐 HTTPS

 Most browser features that support Progressive Web Apps [require that the app is served over HTTPS](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
-There are a number of reasons for this including:
+There are a number of reasons for this:

 - HTTPS ensures that the app is served from a trusted source that can be verified through the app's SSL/TLS certificate.
 This is especially important when the app requests access to device APIs such as geolocation.
 - Content requests/responses, form submissions, and API requests/responses are encrypted, giving the end user better privacy and security.